borkdude/glam/README.md

 ## Goals

-- Easy CI install of glam itself and installing packages with it
+- Easy CI install of glam itself and the packages that it supports
 - Full Windows support
 - Bring binaries into scope for just one shell, directory or globally.